Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The bucket is set up to use server-side encryption with Amazon S3-managed keys (SSE-S3) as the default and does not allow SSE-KMS-encrypted files.
 - [ ] An IAM policy applicable to the Security Engineer's IAM user or role denies access to the "CloudTrail/" prefix in the Amazon S3 bucket.

 ### A security engineer has created an Amazon Cognito user pool.
 The engineer needs to manually verify the ID and access token sent by the application for troubleshooting purposes.
-What is the MOST secure.
-Way to accomplish this?
+What is the MOST secure way to accomplish this?

 - [x] Extract the subject (sub), audience (aud), and cognito:username from the ID token payload Manually check the subject and audience for the user name In the user pool.
 - [ ] Search for the public key with a key ID that matches the key ID In the header of the token.
 Then use a JSON Web Token (JWT) library to validate the signature of the token and extract values, such as the expiry date.
 - [ ] Verify that the token is not expired.
 Then use the token_use claim function In Amazon Cognito to validate the key IDs.
 - [ ] Copy the JSON Web Token (JWT) as a JSON document Obtain the public JSON Web Key (JWK) and convert It to a pem file.
 Then use the file to validate the original JWT.

 ### A Security Engineer launches two Amazon EC2 instances in the same Amazon VPC but in separate Availability Zones.
 Each instance has a public IP address and is able to connect to external hosts on the internet.
-The two instances are able to communicate.
-With each other by using their private IP addresses, but they are not able to communicate.
-With each other when using their public IP addresses.
+The two instances are able to communicate with each other by using their private IP addresses, but they are not able to communicate with each other when using their public IP addresses.
 Which action should the Security Engineer take to allow communication over the public IP addresses?

 - [ ] Associate the instances to the same security groups.
 - [ ] Add 0.0.0.0/0 to the egress rules of the instance security groups.